dice-group/embeddings.cc/docs/local.md

 ## Set up Elasticsearch

-- Note: embeddings.cc requires the configuration values listed in [config.py](../config.py).
-  You have to collect the values for Elasticsearch *host*, *user* and *password*.
+- Note: In the next steps. you have to collect the values for Elasticsearch *host*, *user* and *password*.
+This project requires the configuration values to be availabe in [config.py](../config.py).
-  When you finally open a host address like [http://localhost:9200/](http://localhost:9200/) and have to provide a user and password, you have prepared everything in this step.
+  When you finally open a host address like [https://localhost:9200/](https://localhost:9200/) and have to provide a user and password, you have prepared everything in this step.
 - Install and/or start Elasticsearch on your machine
-    - We use Elasticsearch version 8.1.3.
+    - We currently use Elasticsearch version 8.3.1.
       Later versions will probably also work.
     - Download Elasticsearch from [elastic.co/downloads/elasticsearch](https://www.elastic.co/downloads/elasticsearch).
+      For linux, check the [guide to download and install archive for Linux](https://www.elastic.co/guide/en/elasticsearch/reference/8.3/targz.html#install-linux).
-    - See detailed instructions in the [Elasticsearch Guide](https://www.elastic.co/guide/en/elasticsearch/reference/8.1/index.html), part *Set up Elasticsearch*.
+    - See detailed instructions in the [Elasticsearch Guide](https://www.elastic.co/guide/en/elasticsearch/reference/8.3/index.html), part *Set up Elasticsearch*.
-- A user and password are required.
+- Provide a password for the user *elastic*.
-    - You can use the command `./bin/elasticsearch-reset-password --username elastic --interactive` and provide a password.
+    - You can use the command `./bin/elasticsearch-reset-password --username elastic --interactive`.
     - The command is documented here: [elasticsearch-reset-password](https://www.elastic.co/guide/en/elasticsearch/reference/8.1/reset-password.html).
 - You should be able to access [https://127.0.0.1:9200/](https://127.0.0.1:9200/).